Author: Thomas Metcalf

-The world contains quite a lot of evil: intense suffering, premature death, and moral wickedness.
-Let’s say that the proposition E is a report of all the facts about the evil in the world.
+But the world contains quite a lot of evil or badness: intense suffering, premature death, and moral wickedness.

-Let’s take a look at whether E provides a reason to disbelieve in God.
-There are four things one might say about E, ranging from that it deductively proves that God does not exist to that it provides no evidence at all against God’s existence.
+The concern is whether evil provides a reason to disbelieve in God.
+There are four things one might say about evil, ranging from that it proves that God does not exist to that it provides no evidence at all against God’s existence.

 1. The Incompatibility Problem of Evil

-According to ‘Incompatibility’ or ‘Logical’ versions of the Problem of Evil, E is logically incompatible with God’s existence (Mackie 1955).
-That means that believing in E and believing in God is like believing in a five-sided square.
+The ‘Incompatibility’ or ‘Logical’ versions of the Problem of Evil claim that evil’s existence is logically incompatible with God’s existence: believing in God and evil is like believing in a five-sided square, a contradiction.

 2. The Evidential Problem of Evil

-Other philosophers hold that evil does not prove that God does not exist, but instead, that it provides good evidence against His existence (Rowe 1979; Draper 1989; Tooley 2014: § 3.2.1).
+Other philosophers argue that the mere existence of evil does not prove that God does not exist, but that the facts about evil provide good evidence against God’s existence.

 2.1.
 Free Will